Explains our responsibilities and how we are working with other bodies during the coronavirus pandemic.

 The Welsh Government is working in collaboration with the other governments in the UK to take an aligned, “four nations” approach where this is beneficial and appropriate.
 This is co-ordinated by the UK Government through the crisis contingency committee meetings of “COBRA”, which in turn receives advice from the Scientific Advisory Group for Emergencies (SAGE).

 What happens within the Welsh Government?

-Within the Welsh Government all major decisions in relation to the coronavirus emergency are taken or approved by the First Minister Mark Drakeford MS, in consultation with the Welsh Government Cabinet.
-The Cabinet meets formally at least once a week but Ministers also meet daily to assess the latest situation.
+Within the Welsh Government all major decisions in relation to the coronavirus emergency are taken or approved by the First Minister, Mark Drakeford MS, in consultation with the Welsh Government Cabinet.
+The Cabinet meets formally at least once a week and conducts a review of the restrictions at least once every three weeks.

-Primary responsibility for the Welsh NHS lies with the Minister for Health and Social Services Vaughan Gething MS. He also has primary responsibility for public health matters, having regard to the advice of the Chief Medical Officer for Wales, Dr Frank Atherton.
-Responsibility for legal matters (in particular the legislation made in response to the emergency) rests with the Counsel General, Jeremy Miles MS. The Counsel General is also responsible for co-ordinating the Welsh Government’s approach to the longer term recovery from the impact of the pandemic.
+Primary responsibility for the Welsh NHS lies with the Minister for Health and Social Services, Eluned Morgan MS, who also has primary responsibility for public health matters, having regard to the advice of the Chief Medical Officer for Wales, Dr Frank Atherton.
+Responsibility for legal matters (in particular the legislation made in response to the emergency) rests with the Counsel General, Mick Antoniw MS. The Counsel General is also responsible for co-ordinating the Welsh Government’s approach to the longer term recovery from the impact of the pandemic.

 The extensive impact of the public health emergency is such, however, that it has an impact on the portfolios of all Welsh Government Ministers.

 Within the Welsh Civil Service, the Permanent Secretary to the Welsh Government, Dame Shan Morgan, has created an executive committee of senior officials tasked solely with dealing with coronavirus related issues.
 This committee meets twice a week and among other things has overseen a widespread redeployment of officials to coronavirus related work.